Cleaning up contaminated sediment in Washington

 Strait of Juan de Fuca

-Wood Waste Cleanup Guidance is guidance for cleaning up sediment contaminated by wood waste.
+Guidance for cleaning up contaminated sediment

-Baywide studies.
 As part of the Puget Sound Initiative, we've completed baywide sediment studies to help with our cleanup work:

 Ecology’s sediment data